dmr-tools/anytone-emu/README.md

 then linked to `~/.local/share/anytone-emu/anytoneport`.
 From there, your CPS can access it through wine.

-To expose this PTY to applicaions running under wine, run
+To expose this PTY to applications running under wine, run
 ```
 > wine regedit
 ```